 In December 2014, the Government of Congo signed an agreement with UNESCO to finance $400,000 the second phase of the project.
 UNESCO will provide assistance in updating the mapping of the research and innovation in the country.
 The agreement will also finance the renewal of the national STI policy and strategy to include the design of appropriate policy instruments that will enhance the standing of the sector.
 The project will also ensure the country’s integration in the Global Observatory of STI policy instruments (GO-SPIN) and the promotion of scientific culture and better commercialization of scientific research results.

-The on-going science policy reform in Congo could be considered a pilot project for other countries in Central Africa.
+The science policy reform in Congo could be considered a pilot project for other countries in Central Africa.

 - Republic of Congo and UNESCO join forces to enhance research and innovation, 17 December 2014